-Consult with Our Salt Lake City Brain Injury Lawyers
+Dedicated Salt Lake City Lawyers For Brain Injury Victims

-It is common for a head injury patient to have some level of memory loss—but “common” in this situation is not something to take lightly.
+It is common for a head injury patient to have some level of memory loss — but "common" in this situation is not something to take lightly.
 If you or a family member suffered a blow to the head in a car crash, fall or other accident, memory loss described by doctors as post-traumatic amnesia may be one of many consequences.
-While post-traumatic amnesia (PTA) does not always indicate brain damage, it should be factored into all aspects of medical examination, monitoring, and treatment.

 Once awake after being knocked out or comatose, a head injury patient may well be confused and unable to remember the accident and events leading to it (retrograde post-traumatic amnesia), events soon afterward (anterograde amnesia), or both.

-Reputable medical studies have linked traumatic head and brain injuries to long-term conditions including seizure disorders, depression and crippling headaches—and even to the development of Alzheimer’s disease.
-If other symptoms of brain injury, such as seizures, speech or coordination problems or personality changes also exist, a CT scan or MRI of the brain may be essential to gauge the extent of any brain damage.
+Reputable medical studies have linked traumatic head and brain injuries to long-term conditions including seizure disorders, depression and crippling headaches — and even to development of Alzheimer's disease.
+If other symptoms of brain injury — such as seizures, speech or coordination problems or personality changes — also exist, a CT scan or MRI of the brain may be essential to gauging the extent of any brain damage.

-- Medical bills and expenses incurred due to the accident
+- Pay medical bills and expenses incurred due to the accident

-- Professional rehabilitation, counseling or other essential services that enable you to return to work or simply continue moving ahead with your life
+- Pay for professional rehabilitation, counseling or other essential services that enable you to return to work or simply continue moving ahead with your life

-- Lost wages for support of yourself and your family
+- Replace lost wages for support of yourself and your family